 Founded in 1897, Sturgess Motor Group is Leicester’s leading car dealership, a family-run business that serves motorists throughout the East Midlands and beyond.
-In the spacious, comfortable surroundings of our modern showroom, customers can peruse the latest car ranges from Abarth, Alfa Romeo, Fiat, Jeep, Hyundai, Jaguar, Land Rover, Suzuki and Volvo.
+In the spacious, comfortable surroundings of our modern showroom, customers can peruse the latest car ranges from Abarth, Alfa Romeo, Fiat, Jeep, Hyundai, Jaguar, Land Rover and Suzuki.

 Please read on to view our most frequently asked questions.